Brand Name Onglyza Common Name saxagliptin

 Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Saxagliptin may also cause reduced kidney function.
 Your doctor may recommend regular testing to check your kidney function while you are taking saxagliptin.
-This medication is not recommended for people with moderately to severely reduced kidney function.
+This medication is not recommended for people with end-stage renal disease and those on dialysis.

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Your doctor may want to test your liver function regularly with blood tests while you are taking this medication.